 Fleet management companies have many expenses, but even seemingly insignificant maintenance issues can start a costly domino effect if not addressed properly and in time.
 Sometimes, timely detection of an upstream problem such as a turbo failure can prevent more expensive downstream issues, such as an aftertreatment failure.

 Waiting a week or two for the next scheduled maintenance kills precious time.
-Real-time monitoring and data-driven prediction software for fleet maintenance can warn a fleet manager about an entire chain of troubles even a minor problem can cause.
+Real-time monitoring and data-driven vehicle fleet maintenance software can warn a fleet manager about an entire chain of troubles even a minor problem can cause.

 The cost of trucking

-The difference between preventive and predictive maintenance all comes down to the technologies behind fleet management maintenance software.
+The difference between preventive and predictive maintenance all comes down to the technologies behind software for vehicle maintenance.
 Artificial intelligence (AI) and Internet of Things (IoT) technologies can save fleet companies a fortune on vehicle repairs.